Surfing 2 meter day at Ujung Bocur

 Off Season

 The worst of the rainy season.
-Swell size and consistency begins dropping off late September as the Southern Ocean winds down.
-By late November low pressure systems begin to develop south of the Sunda Strait.
-You can expect driving onshore winds and rain for weeks on end.
-Many tourist related businesses close down and the only surfers in the area are those that did not do their research or those that can't leave.
+Come November you can expect onshore winds and rain for weeks.
+Many tourist related businesses close down.
+The only surfers remaining are those that did'nt do their research or can't leave.

 South Sumatra is not Bali or the Mentawais